patches34/110-Spring2017-18/Schedule.md

 - **[Thursday Exercise](weekly_materials/week8/webProjectCritique.md)** - On Thursday you'll bring a paper or HTML mockup of your web project to class, receive critiques from your group members, and then make changes to your mockup based on the critiques.

 ## <a name="week9">Week 9</a> (Mar 19-23): Digital Image Concepts
 This week we'll talk about the underlying concepts critical to understanding digital images--including resolution, color models, compression, and file formats.
 This will require you to learn the basics of Adobe Photoshop, so that you can manipulate those aspects of images yourself.
+There will be a quiz on Monday on the readings and a bonus quiz on friday.

 - **Tuesday Readings**
   - [Adobe.com: Image Essentials](https://helpx.adobe.com/photoshop/using/image-essentials.html)